-Advertising revenue continued to be driven by strong growth in our video ad formats offset by declines in traditional Promoted Tweet and direct response ad formats.
+Advertising revenue continued to be driven by continued sales momentum with advertisers, built around our differentiated ad formats, better relevance, and improved ROI.
 As our user base and the level of engagement of our users grow, we believe the potential to increase our revenue grows.

-In 2017, data licensing and other revenue increased by 18% compared to 2016.
-A majority of the increase was attributable to growth in data licensing fees from the offering of data products.
-We expect to continue to grow our data revenue with a new product and channel segmented go-to-market approach.
+In 2018, data licensing and other revenue increased by 27% compared to 2017.
+A majority of the increase was attributable to expanded and new partnerships.